Rakhi8305/python-file-handling-project/README.md

-📂 File Handling Project in Python
+Python File Handling Project

-A simple menu-driven Python application that demonstrates the core concepts of file handling.
-The project allows users to perform basic file operations such as creating, reading, updating, and deleting files directly from the terminal.

-🚀 Features
+Description:
+This project demonstrates basic file handling operations in Python.
+It is a simple menu-driven application that allows users to create, read, update, and delete files.

+Features:
-Create a new file
+Create a file
 Read file contents
-Update existing files
+Update a file
-Delete files
+Delete a file

-Interactive menu-driven interface
-Beginner-friendly Python project
-🛠️ Technologies Used
+Technologies Used:
-Python
+Python 3

+How to Run:
+python main.py

+Concepts Covered:
 File Handling
 Functions
-Conditional Statements
-📋 Available Operations
-Option	Operation
-1	Create File
-2	Read File
-3	Update File
-4	Delete File
-💻 Sample Output
-Press 1 for creating a file
-Press 2 for reading a file
-Press 3 for updating a file
-Press 4 for deleting a file

-Please tell your response:
-📁 Project Structure
-File-Handling-Project/
-│
-├── main.py
-├── README.md
-▶️ How to Run
-Clone the repository.
-Open the project folder.
-Run the Python file:
-python main.py
-🎯 Learning Objectives
-Understand file handling concepts in Python
-Work with file modes (r, w, a)
-Implement CRUD operations on files
-Build a menu-driven console application
-📚 Concepts Covered
-Functions
 User Input
 Conditional Statements
-File Operations
-Exception Handling (if implemented)
-👩‍💻 Author